MichaelMMacLeod/utrl/README.md

 To help demonstrate [Turing completeness](https://en.wikipedia.org/wiki/Turing_completeness), I wrote a [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in `utrl`.
 The definitions file can be found in the [test directory](./test/programs/brainfuck.defs).
 It can be used to sort a list [via quicksort written in Brainfuck](./test/programs/brainfuck.input).

+### Binary Numbers

+`utrl` is incredibly limited in its feature set, so if we want to use numbers we must implement them ourselves.
+It would be unfortunate if the only way we were able to do this was with [Peano natural numbers](#natural-numbers), given that representing and operating on large numbers would take a lot of space and time.
+Instead of representing the natural numbers in terms of a series of increments to zero, we can instead represent them as either (1) zero, (2) two times some natural number, or (3) one plus two times some natural number.
+These correspond to (1) the binary number `0`, (2) the act of taking a binary number `n` and putting a zero on the right hand side, as in `n0`, and (3) the act of taking a binary number `n` and putting a one on the right hand side, as in `n1`.
+This strategy requires only a factor of `log_2(n)` (as opposed to `n`) bits to represent the number `n`.
+An implementation of some simple operations on this representation can be found [here](./test/programs/binary-arithmetic.defs).

 ## Installation Instructions

 This project uses [Nix](https://nixos.org/download/) to manage its build process and dependencies.
 Nix version 2.8 (released on 2022-04-19) or greater is required.
 Use `nix --version` to check if you're up to date.